 Jealousy can be fun.
 For a woman, it is a good feeling to see your man get a little jealous.
 We have a desire to want to be wanted by her man and jealousy gives us the satisfaction that is unexplainable.
+But unfortunately, Jealousy in relationships don’t really bring excitement to our relationships.
+Jealousy may actually bring uncertainty.

 Now I am a culprit of trying to make my husband jealous.
 He is not a jealous type, he is trusting of me and is a calm person.
 But after eight years you can get bored and want to know if you still got it.
+Can I be the only one?

 No one’s going to get it right on the first try and so while you may have told your spouse once, twice, three times it is just a reminder that in marriage there can be a lot of repetition until we get things right.